GoodPBC/userFeedbackApp/README.md

 			5. Generate your keys and temporarily comment them in your index.js file DO NOT PUSH THEM TO THE REPO

-		  6. create a new folder in your project called config. in that folder create a file called keys.js
+		  6. create a new folder in your project called config. in that folder create a file called keys.js. this file will hold our sensitive information. copy your googleClientID and your googleClientSecret into the keys.js file.
+We name the key for the passport strategy that we are using s

+			7. We will import our key and secret key into the google passport strategy in index.js by importing the directory and file and referencing our keys inside the google passport strategy.
+We will add a fat arrow callback function in our index.js file

+			8. We will no create our express "get" route "/auth/google" and pass it passport's authenticate method using the google strategy by referencing 'google'.
+GoogleStrategy has built in logic that has an internal identifier of 'google' and it says if anyone tries to authenticate with 'google', use GoogleStrategy.
+Scope specify's to google what access we want from google.
+These are the permissions we are requesting on this user from Google.
+This list is predefined